 Texture decomposition

-The profile decomposition procedure to fundamental Intrinsic Mode Functions IMFs follows a method called Empirical Mode Decomposition (EMD) that is part the a part of the Huang Hilbert Transform (HHT) (See Equation 8).
+The profile decomposition procedure to derive the constituent fundamental Intrinsic Mode Functions IMFs follows a method called Empirical Mode Decomposition (EMD) that is part the a part of the Huang Hilbert Transform (HHT) (See Equation 8).
 The details of that decomposition can be found in Huang's publication cited at [7].

 Zx= rnx+j=1nCjx Equation 8